trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 MAKEFLAGS=rs --shuffle=1663776045
 ```

-Note that `MAKEFLAGS` value does not contain dashes in potion names.
+Note that `MAKEFLAGS` value does not contain dashes in option names.

 `GNU make` also allows extending `MAKEFLAGS` from within `Makefile`: